openforis/sepal-doc/docs/source/cookbook/optical_mosaic.rst

 Start
 -----

-Once the mosaic recipe is selected, SEPAL will show up the recipe process in a new tab (1) and the AOI selection window will open itself on the bottom right side (2).
+Once the mosaic recipe is selected, SEPAL will display the recipe process in a new tab (1) and the AOI selection window will open itself on the bottom right side (2).

 .. thumbnail:: ../_images/cookbook/optical_mosaic/landing.png
     :group: optical-mosaic-recipe